2020–21 Kentucky Wildcats men's basketball team

 The 2020–21 Kentucky Wildcats men's basketball team represented the University of Kentucky in the 2020–21 NCAA Division I men's basketball season.
 The team played its home games in Lexington, Kentucky, for the 45th consecutive season at Rupp Arena, with a capacity of 20,545.
 The Wildcats were led by John Calipari in his 12th season as head coach and play in the Southeastern Conference.

 The Wildcats season was marred by inconsistent stretches.
-Its worst season since 1988–89, the team also suffered its worst winning percentage since the 1926–27 season.
 The Wildcats got off to an ugly 1–6 start (the worst since 1911) and never recovered.
 They finished the season with a 9–16 overall record and 8–9 in conference for 8th place.
+It was Kentucky's first losing season since 1988–89 and its worst winning percentage since the 1926–27 season.
 Their season came to an end when they lost to Mississippi State 74–73, ending their year also not participating in the NCAA tournament for the first time since the 2012–13 season.

 The season also marked the worst season that John Calipari had coached since 1988–89, when he was in his first season as head coach of Massachusetts.